 The preceding discussion has focussed on two main processes which govern the nature of the fretting contact (and thus influence the mechanisms and rate of wear), namely the formation (or otherwise) of oxide debris within the contact, and the retention (or otherwise) of any debris formed within the contact.
 Accordingly, two fretting maps have been constructed to more clearly describe the influences of fretting frequency and contact geometry on these processes (based upon the observations for the steel-on-steel contact examined in this work), and to summarise the understanding of the factors which control the observed behaviour.
-The conformity of the contact describes the absolute length over which the relevant species will be required to move, and thus describes the gradients of the potentials which drive that movement; it must be noted that this is an entirely different concept to that of any dimensionless ratio of the slip amplitude and the (worn) contact semi-width.

-Fig. 17 describes regimes of behaviour in terms of the debris type, i.e. whether the debris is primarily oxide or metallic, summarising the observations that the debris was predominantly oxide, except in the case of a more-conforming contact fretting at high frequency, where a metallic debris resulted.
-Superimposed upon the map are two arrows which describe the physical processes which control the observed behaviour as follows: (a) a decrease in conformity of the contact enhances oxygen penetration from the atmosphere into all areas of the contact, since it results in reduction in the physical exclusion of the atmosphere due to the smaller distances over which penetration has to occur; (b) a decrease in fretting frequency results in a longer time between asperity contacts for the atmospheric oxygen to diffuse into the contact.
+Fig. 15 describes regimes of behaviour in terms of the debris type, i.e. whether the debris is primarily oxide or metallic, summarising the observations that the debris was predominantly oxide, except in the case of a more-conforming contact fretting at high frequency, where a metallic debris resulted.
+Superimposed upon the map are two arrows which describe the physical processes which control the observed behaviour as follows: (a) a decrease in conformity of the contact enhances oxygen penetration from the atmosphere into all areas of the contact, since the decreased conformity results in reduction in the physical exclusion of the atmosphere due to the smaller distances over which penetration has to occur; (b) a decrease in fretting frequency results in a longer time between asperity contacts for the atmospheric oxygen to diffuse into the contact.
 Considering both of these, it is clear that only when the penetration of atmospheric oxygen is made difficult by both frequency effects and geometry effects does a primarily metallic debris result.

-Secondly, Fig. 18 describes regimes of behaviour in terms of debris retention within the contact, summarising the observations that the debris formed is generally retained in the contact except when the contact geometry is less-conforming and the fretting frequency is low, where the debris is observed to be lost from the contact.
+Secondly, Fig. 16 describes regimes of behaviour in terms of debris retention within the contact, summarising the observations that the debris formed is generally retained in the contact except when the contact geometry is less-conforming and the fretting frequency is low, where the debris rspa.royalsocietypublishing.org is observed to be lost from the contact.
 Superimposed upon the map are two arrows which describe the physical processes which control the observed behaviour as follows: (a) an increase in conformity of the contact results in more physical entrapment of the debris within the contact (also postulated by [7, 17]), since debris has further to travel to escape the contact; (b) an increase in fretting frequency results in a higher temperature being developed in the contact, which results in retention of oxide debris within the contact by softening of the underlying metal (leading to mechanical keying of the debris) and by promotion of sintering of the oxide debris particles themselves.
 Considering both of these, it is clear that only when both the physical entrapment of debris within the contact is low and the fretting frequency is low (leading to a low contact temperature) is the debris readily removed from the contact.